Update: Aunty Bama is now operating from her restaurant – Bama’s Kitchen at Trio building. Read all about it here – http://bit.ly/ieatBamaKitchen

 Whenever I ask an Indian friend where I can find the best Indian food in Singapore, they will always say that it is the one that their mum cooks!
-That can be quite frustrating because it just means it is something you will never get to enjoy, unless you get invited to their home for a meal!
+That can be quite frustrating because it just means it is something you will never get to enjoy unless you get invited to their home for a meal!

 Well, I have been quite fortunate.
 I have been able to enjoy the best Indian food cooked by my friend’s mum since I was 13 years old!
 But here is the good news.
-I have managed persuade her to make her dishes available on the HCOOK App!
+I have managed to persuade her to make her dishes available on the HCOOK App!
 Now anyone can order Aunty Oh Bama’s excellent curries!

-Apps like HCOOK are revolutionising the way we eat by giving the us access into the private kitchens of thousands of passionate home cooks and at the same time allowing these cooks to find new fans for their food!
+Apps like HCOOK are revolutionising the way we eat by giving us access to the private kitchens of thousands of passionate home cooks and at the same time allowing these cooks to find new fans for their food!
 You probably know of some really great cooks who might not be cooking as much nowadays because the kids have all grown up and left home.
 These passionate cooks can now find new friends to cook for!

 I first met Aunty 35 years ago when my new Sec 1 friend invited me to his house for his birthday party.
 I wasn’t used to eating spicy food then, but her chicken curry was so delicious that I couldn’t help but ate a plateful of it before I felt the blazing inferno rising up from my belly to engulf my mouth in flames.
 I broke out in cold sweat, I had palpitations and almost fainted and had to make may way down to the void deck to get some fresh air!
 Since then, Aunty has always cut down on the heat whenever she knew I was coming over for dinner!